English law

 English law is the common law legal system of England and Wales, comprising mainly criminal law and civil law, each branch having its own courts and procedures.

-There have been multiple calls from both Welsh academics and politicians however for a Wales criminal justice system.
+The judiciary is independent, and legal principles like fairness, equality before the law, and the right to a fair trial are foundational to the system.

-Principal elements of English law
+Principal elements

 Although the common law has, historically, been the foundation and prime source of English law, the most authoritative law is statutory legislation, which comprises Acts of Parliament, regulations and by-laws.
 In the absence of any statutory law, the common law with its principle of stare decisis forms the residual source of law, based on judicial decisions, custom, and usage.

 Common law is made by sitting judges who apply both statutory law and established principles which are derived from the reasoning from earlier decisions.
 Equity is the other historic source of judge-made law.
 Common law can be amended or repealed by Parliament.

 Not being a civil law system, it has no comprehensive codification.
 However, most of its criminal law has been codified from its common law origins, in the interests both of certainty and of ease of prosecution.
 For the time being, murder remains a common law crime rather than a statutory offence.

 Although Scotland and Northern Ireland form part of the United Kingdom and share Westminster as a primary legislature, they have separate legal systems outside English law.

 International treaties such as the European Union's Treaty of Rome or the Hague-Visby Rules have effect in English law only when adopted and ratified by Act of Parliament.
 Adopted treaties may be subsequently denounced by executive action, unless the denouncement or withdraw would affect rights enacted by Parliament.
 In this case, executive action cannot be used owing to the doctrine of parliamentary sovereignty.
 This principle was established in the case of R (Miller) v Secretary of State for Exiting the European Union in 2017.